 Clean Your Contacts

-The next step is to clean your flashlight, including the terminals that make contact with the batteryies.
+No, we don't mean that you should get your eyes checked!
+The next step is to clean your flashlight, including the terminals that make contact with the batteries.
 Rubbing alcohol will clean any corrosion and will evaporate quickly.
 You should also clean any threading and add O-ring lube to your seals to ensure the light is assembled as intended.
 Below is a step-by-step video to clean an LED flashlight:

 Diagnose Your Switch

 If your light is clean and has fresh batteries, but still does not work, you should diagnose your switch.
-To do this, remove the tail cap (if the light uses a tail switch.) and ensure the batteries are installed correctly.
-Next, place a metallic object like some tweezers or a screwdriver across the tail section so that it makes contact with both the flashlight and the battery.
+To do this, remove the tail cap (if the light uses a tail switch) and ensure the batteries are installed correctly.
+Next, place a metallic object like a paperclip, some tweezers, or a screwdriver across the tail section so that it makes contact with both the flashlight and the battery.
 If the light turns on, you know the issue is with the switch.
 If it does not turn on, the issue is with the LED or the circuitry surrounding it.

 If all of this fails, you can resort to your flashlight's warranty.
 Most problems with LED flashlights have to do with the issues discussed above.

 As a final tip, you can take apart the switch assembly.
-This is also useful if you have a new boot for your tail cap.
-Replacement boots are useful for changing the color of adding a glow-in-the-dark flair to your tail-cap.
+This is also useful if you have a new rubber boot (switch cover) for your tail cap.
+Replacement boots are useful for changing the color or adding a glow-in-the-dark flair to your tail-cap.
 The video below shows the process in detail: